swiftlang/swift-evolution/proposals/0410-atomics.md

 ### Atomic Storage Types

 Fundamental to working with atomics is knowing that CPUs can only do atomic operations on integers.
 While we could theoretically do atomic operations with our current list of standard library integer types (`Int8`, `Int16`, ...), some platforms don't ensure that these types have the same alignment as their size.
 For example, `Int64` and `UInt64` have 4 byte alignment on i386.
 Atomic operations must occur on correctly aligned types.
-To ensure this, we need to introduce helper types that all atomic operations will be traffiked through.
+To ensure this, we need to introduce helper types that all atomic operations will be trafficked through.
 These types will serve as the `AtomicRepresentation` for all of the standard integer types:

 ```swift
 extension Int8: AtomicValue {